Save Time and Money: Essential Facts About Denture Relines

 Functional Impression

 The second type of reline impression is called a functional impression.
-The dentist / denturist will place a special impression material in the denture and have you wear the denture for 8 – 24 hours.
+The dentist/denturist will place a special impression material in the denture and have you wear the denture for 8–24 hours.
 This impression material actually moves [ever so slightly] as your tissues move during all of your speaking, swallowing and eating activities.
 This is why it is termed “functional”.
-A functional impression will show pressure spots which to the denture wearer are sore spots.
-These are removed by the dentist or denturist and a covering of the functional impression material placed over this or these spots only.
-Then worn again for 8 – 24 hours.
+A functional impression will show pressure spots which are sore spots.
+The denture is then worn again for 8–24 hours.
 When all of the sore areas are gone; then and only then is the lower denture ready to reline.
 Stabil-Dent believes denture wearers should only have functional relines performed as static relines will not reveal all the problem areas of the denture.

 What you need to remember about soft relines is that they are masking another problem with your lower denture.
 Soft relines and/or liners are generally utilized when a dentist cannot get the occlusal contacts correct.
 In-other-words, the teeth are not coming together at the same time.
 One side hits first or harder than the other, thus, creating pressure sore areas.
 A soft liner will help reduce this problem but then creates another.
 Because the material is soft, it has microscopic holes in the material which will retain bacteria, this is not good.
 Simply put, very few individuals actually need soft relines.